Aliases for DYNLL1 Gene

 GeneCards Summary for DYNLL1 Gene

 DYNLL1 (Dynein Light Chain LC8-Type 1) is a Protein Coding gene.
-Diseases associated with DYNLL1 include Chronic Intestinal Vascular Insufficiency.
-Among its related pathways are Cell Cycle, Mitotic and Organelle biogenesis and maintenance.
+Diseases associated with DYNLL1 include Rabies and Prostate Carcinoma In Situ.
+Among its related pathways are Cell cycle_Spindle assembly and chromosome separation and Organelle biogenesis and maintenance.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein domain specific binding.
 An important paralog of this gene is DYNLL2.

 Acts as one of several non-catalytic accessory components of the cytoplasmic dynein 1 complex that are thought to be involved in linking dynein to cargos and to adapter proteins that regulate dynein function.
 Cytoplasmic dynein 1 acts as a motor for the intracellular retrograde motility of vesicles and organelles along microtubules.
 May play a role in changing or maintaining the spatial distribution of cytoskeletal structures.

 Binds and inhibits the catalytic activity of neuronal nitric oxide synthase.

 Promotes transactivation functions of ESR1 and plays a role in the nuclear localization of ESR1.

 Regulates apoptotic activities of BCL2L11 by sequestering it to microtubules.
 Upon apoptotic stimuli the BCL2L11-DYNLL1 complex dissociates from cytoplasmic dynein and translocates to mitochondria and sequesters BCL2 thus neutralizing its antiapoptotic activity.